FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 -   [ ] "Don't repeat yourself" coding principle (e.g., functions are used rather than repetitive code)
 -   [ ] Code logic (i.e., overall the code appears to do what is intended without adverse side effects), including:
     -   [ ] Joins and filtering appear to be correct
-    -   [ ] Statistical analysis code matches what is described and intended
+    -   [ ] Statistical analysis code matches what is described in report methods and other text
 -   [ ] Code formatting (e.g., line lengths, object names, ...) and documentation (i.e., clarity and inclusion of appropriate level of detail)

 Report output document review: